Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/README.md

 Switching now to the other side - below, you can also see the stepper motor, and the gearing that allows it to drive the fine focus control.
 The focusing can be driven by a Raspberry Pi or an Arduino, as shown in the two photographs below.
 The red board is a stepper motor shield.

 We provide instructions on how to drive the system using either an <a href="https://github.com/BioMakers/23_Focus-stacking-system-for-gametophyte-ferns/blob/master/ArduinoMethod.md">Arduino</a> or a <a href="https://github.com/BioMakers/23_Focus-stacking-system-for-gametophyte-ferns/blob/master/RaspberryPiMethod.md">Raspberry Pi</a>.
 Please see one or other of these pages for the wiring information, depending on which hardware you are using.
-The Arduino setup was much simpler to do than the Pi version, but has to be run from batteries.
-The Pi verion is far harder to setup, but can be driven from mains power.

 Raspberry Pi setup: